|

 Note: Do not short the JBAT1 terminal while the system is powered on.

 Use a suitable screwdriver or a 2-pin jumper to short JBAT1.
-Applies to:

 Wake On LANWake on LAN from S5 (power-off) state on systems that include an Intel LAN / Ethernet Controller may require operating system configuration so that the system wakes up when a magic packet is sent to the adapter.